Welcome to ShipNC.com, the online home of the Shippensburg News-Chronicle!

 The first edition of The Weekly News was published on that date.
 The publication was renamed The Shippensburg News in 1855 and was combined in 1927 with The Shippensburg Chronicle (established in 1875) to form The News-Chronicle.

-Longtime Shippensburg resident and local historian Dr. John Fague writes in his memoir, “Do You Remember?,” that the very first edition of The News-Chronicle was published on Sept.
+Longtime Shippensburg resident and local historian the late Dr. John Fague writes in his memoir, “Do You Remember?,” that the very first edition of The News-Chronicle was published on Sept.
 6, 1927 at the business’ 19 W. King St. location.

 “Instead of each paper printing one issue a week there was now The News-Chronicle published on Tuesday and Friday,” Fague writes.
 “Otto Block, the editor of The News became the first editor of The News-Chronicle and Elizabeth Rolar, the former editor of The Chronicle became the associate editor.”